Bbnesheim/comma/PRD.md

 - Optional new supporting sections below product info:
   - “More from this artist/label”, “You may also like” (future scope).

-### 5.5 Blog & Article Pages (Using Existing Templates)
+### 5.5 Blog & Article Pages (Editorial Layout)

 **Requirements**

-- Keep existing `main-blog` and `main-article` sections.
+- Keep existing `main-blog` and `main-article` sections for basic blog index and article layouts.
+- Introduce a new editorial article section (for example, `main-article-comma`) and template (for example, `article.editorial`) for high-priority stories.
+- Editorial article layout should provide:
+  - A strong hero block on `#121212` with category label, large title, subhead/standfirst, meta row (date, reading time, tags), and optional hero image.
+  - A narrow, readable body column with tuned typography (larger font size, generous line-height).
+  - Support for headings, blockquotes (styled as pull quotes), lists, and inline images.
+  - Optional inline media/gallery blocks (images or image rows) controlled via section blocks.
+  - Optional related-articles row at the end of the story (2–3 cards).
+- For posts that feature IDs or new releases, the editorial article layout may render a small inline audio player block near the top of the article, using the same styling language as the global label player.
-- Ensure new header and footer wrap around these templates.
+- Ensure the new editorial layout is wrapped with the COMMA-specific header/hero and footer and stays visually aligned with the homepage.
-- Visual alignment (typography/colors) with new homepage styles.

 ### 5.6 Artist Landing Pages